 What is Juneteenth?

 As the Civil War approached its third year, President Abraham Lincoln issued the Emancipation Proclamation on January 1, 1863.
-This was an executive order that abolished slavery.
+This was an executive order that abolished slavery (for Confederate states).
 Unfortunately, due to a lack of Union troops occupying Texas, the executive order was not enforced.
 It was not until the surrender of the Confederacy in April of 1865, and the arrival of Major General Granger’s regiment, that Union forces had enough influence to free the 250,000 slaves in Galveston, Texas ("What is Juneteenth?" - Elizabeth Nix).

 Henry Louise Gates Jr., Professor of Alphonse Fletcher University and Director of the W.E.B.
 Du Bois Institute for African and African-American Research at Harvard University, highlights the grim history of Juneteenth and the events that followed.